-Department of Human Services (DHS) Payments
+Department of Human Services (DHS) Child Care Assistance

+If you need financial assistance regarding child care fees, assistance may be available for income-eligible parents through Child Care Assistance (CCA).
+Please contact the Department of Human Services at (866)448-4605 or email ccaapps@dhs.state.ia.us.
 If a family qualifies for DHS assistance, they will be responsible for any family fees not covered.
 It is the parent/guardian's responsibility to keep DHS paperwork up-to-date to be sure there is continual coverage.